AsahiLinux/docs/Feature-Support.md

 This page details currently supported features on all extant Apple Silicon Macs, as well as their upstream status.
-Kernel versions indicate when each feature was upstreamed.
-Versions in parentheses indicate when features currently in review are scheduled/likely to be scheduled for merging upstream.

-Values for feature-completeness are given as a rough indicator of progress only.
-Upstream values are the proportion of _currently supported_ features which are present upstream, not the proportion of _total_ features.
+The tables can be interpreted as follows:

+* **Kernel release, ie. 6.0:** the feature was incorporated upstream as of this release
+* **linux-asahi (kernel release):** the feature is stable, available for use, and scheduled for merging upstream by the release indicated
+* **linux-asahi:** the feature is (mostly) stable and available for use in Asahi Linux, or other distros which package our kernel
+* **linux-asahi-dev:** the feature is working to some extent, but is not suitable for general use

 ## Table of Contents
 - [M1 Series (M1, M1 Pro, M1 Max, M1 Ultra)](#m1-series-soc-features)